li-plus/seam-carving/README.md

 ### Aspect Ratio Change

-The image width and height could be changed simultaneously.
-The order of vertical and horizontal seams has little to do with the final results.
-Currently we only support two kinds of seams-order: `width-first` and `height-first`.
-In `width-first` mode, we remove/insert all vertical seams first, and then the horizontal ones, while `height-first` is the opposite.
+The image width and height could be changed simultaneously in an optimal seam order, but the order has little effect on the final result.
+Currently we only support two kinds of seam orders: `width-first` and `height-first`.
+In `width-first` mode, we remove or insert all vertical seams first, and then the horizontal ones, while `height-first` is the opposite.

 ![](docs/aspect_ratio.jpg)

 ### Object Protection

-The protected mask is free from seam removal and insertion.
+The protected mask is not affected by seam removal and insertion.

 ![](docs/object_protection.jpg)